 4) Check-in with the Denver Landmark Commission

-5) Create A Map & Survey
+5) Create A Map & Survey (for Historic Districts)

 With the preliminary boundaries agreed upon, create a map of the proposed area.
 Conduct a “windshield” survey, photographing each property and researching its year of construction through the Denver Assessor’s office.
 This will help establish a period of significance for the district, which is essential in defining which properties are “contributing” and which are “non-contributing” (because they were built at a later time or lack integrity).